lo1am0n/Lola-Client/README.md

 ## Notices
 This project is WIP, so expect to see bugs upon release.
 If you find a bug, please report it!

+It you are a servwr owner, please note the following:

+- This client is open-source, so it can be easily modified

+- You may create an issue to request removal of certain features (on your server).
+These include HitRegFix and FreeLook.